 The normal rules of space and time do not apply in Ikea.
 Time has been known to stand still, or even reverse, within those yellow and blue prison walls.
 At one point, we reached an area we knew we hadn’t yet visited, only to find something of Ollie’s on the floor ahead of us.
 He had obviously dropped it at some point, that much was clear, but it had managed to advance further around the store than we had.
 Shortly afterwards, Richey Edwards from the Manic Street Preachers trotted past us on Shergar.

 Gradually, as the madness took hold of my mind, I began to believe that I was in the film Labyrinth, and half-expected to hear David Bowie singing Magic Dance or Underground at any moment.
-I hoped we might encounter Hoggle, but unfortunately a ‘Höggle’ in Ikea is a type of desk lamp, and that wasn’t much use to anyone at this point in time.
+I hoped we might encounter Hoggle, but unfortunately a ‘Höggle’ in Ikea is a type of desk lamp, and that wasn’t much use to anyone at this juncture.

-Then, just as all seemed lost, we made it to the ‘Market Hall’, which we knew from the map at the start was about half way.
-I asked a fellow traveller, and they told us that they believed it to be Tuesday, but could not be certain without access to the sun or any kind of functioning timepiece (the hands on my watch were spinning wildly by now).
+Just as all seemed lost, we made it to the ‘Market Hall’, which we knew from the map at the start was about half way.
+I asked a fellow traveler, and they told us that they believed it to be Tuesday, but could not be certain without access to the sun or any kind of functioning timepiece (the hands on my watch were spinning wildly by now).

-I was determined that my family would not meet the same gruesome fate.
-I spurred us on, scooping a child under each arm and letting my wife rest in the trolley as I pushed it slowly onwards.
+I was determined that my family would not perish.
+I spurred us on, scooping a child under each arm, and letting my wife rest in the trolley as I pushed it slowly onward.
 Through the warehouse, past the bog of eternal stench, and then, finally, we spotted it in the distance: the ‘restaurant’.
 For a few miles I feared it was simply a mirage, but as we got nearer and nearer I let my heart believe it was real.

 And it was.